iankevinmcdonald/wg-php-test/README.md

 See 'wg_test' (which is a child theme of twentyfifteen, as I thought that was the best way to show the code)

+(NB: If the WordPress URL option is set as 'plain', then the Wordpress REST API at `wp-json/wp/v2/wg_recipes/` is not exposed.
+This seems to be a bug in WordPress.)

 General Questions
 =================